 Remembering specific file names and the directories of your files is difficult sometimes.
 This problem helps to solve this problem.
-As soon as you start to type path, it shows your file names and directories.
+As soon as you start to type the path, it shows your file names and directories.

 10. Code time

 The Code Time extension is an open-source plugin that provides programming metrics right in the Visual Studio Code.
-Code Time is safe, secure and free.
+Code Time is safe, secure, and free.
 Code Time shows data visualizations such as your work hours and rates per project for advanced time tracking.
 You can also connect Google Calendar to visualize your Code Time vs. meetings in a single calendar.

 With Code Time you can: